bbyk/graph.net/readme.md

 steps are very similar for other versions.

-Once you have installed it and [downloaded the source of the SDK](http://github.com/facebook/csharp-sdk/archives/master), you will need to build the library.
-Open `facebook/FacebookAPI.csproj`.
-It may ask you to create a solution, in which case you can just use the default name.
+Once you have installed it and [downloaded the source of the SDK](http://github.com/bbyk/graph.net/archives/master), you will need to build the library.
+Open `FacebookAPI.sln`.
 Right click on `FacebookAPI` in the **Solution Explorer** and choose **Build**.
 This shouldn't take very long.
 The SDK is ready to use.
 You can either build on top of this project, or use the DLL directly in another project.

-There is a sample app included, which shows an example of the latter.
-Open `examples/FacebookSampleApp.csproj`.
-Again, it may ask you to create a solution.
-Go to the **Solution Explorer** and right click on **References** and choose **Add a Reference**.
-Navigate to the DLL you built and select it.
+There is a sample web app included.
+See the `FacebookAPI.WebUI` project in the solution.
+Right click on the project and choose **Set as a StartUP Project**.
 Now build the project, and run it.
-You should see the string **Mark Zuckerberg** printed out, if everything worked.
+You will be taken through authentication/authorization process on Facebook.
+If you ok that, the application shows your public profile information gathered with sync and **async methods using application's and your access tokens.

 Access Token